Please note that there is a separate FAQ for Creative Writing awards below.

 5. How many awards may I apply for?

-You may apply for as many as you like, so long as you are eligible for all of them.
-Read the descriptions on the web page carefully to determine if you fit the criteria: Scholarships/Awards.
+You may apply for up to six awards, so long as you are eligible for all of them.
+Read the descriptions on the web page carefully to determine if you fit the criteria: Scholarship/Awards page.

-3. May I apply for an award I have won in the past?
+7. May I apply for an award that I have won in the past?

 No. You may not apply for scholarships or awards that you have won in the past.

 Yes, you may submit the same paper for different awards, but make sure that the paper is well suited to its awards category.

 No. Your paper must be one written for a class at Montclair State University.
-As you will see in the , papers submitted must have a cover sheet listing 1) the student's name; 2) the name and number of the class for which the paper was written; 3) the date the paper was turned in; 4) the name of the professor who taught the course.
+All papers submitted must have a cover sheet listing 1) the student's name; 2) the name and number of the class for which the paper was written; 3) the date the paper was turned in; 4) the name of the professor who taught the course.

 No. You may turn in a clean copy and make any minor revisions you wish.
-For directions about the required format for essays submitted, see the Scholarships and Awards Application 2013.
+For directions about the required format for essays submitted, see the Scholarship and Awards Application 2014 [link].

-If the paper has not previously won an award or scholarship and meets the criteria for timing (written since January of the year before the award will be given), then you may submit a paper you have submitted before.
+If the paper has not previously won an award or scholarship and meets the criteria for timing (written since January, 2013), then you may submit a paper you have submitted before.

 The answer to this question differs according to the award or scholarship in question.
 Graduating seniors may not apply for the following awards: Frank G. McGuire, Bessie Saslaw Solomon, Miriam Taub, Shari Kandell.
 A graduate student about to graduate may not apply for the Mary Bondon Scholarship.